NixOS/release-wiki/src/Branch-Off.md

    - Commit the result and create a Pull Request

 1. Inform the [Marketing team](https://matrix.to/#/#marketing:nixos.org) about the upcoming release and the `nixos-serach` Pull Request

+1. Comment onto the ZHF issue that the branch-off has been performed and issues now have to be backported ([22.05 example](https://github.com/NixOS/nixpkgs/issues/172160#issuecomment-1135112918))